pranavkonde/Token-Vesting/README.md

-# Token Vesting Smart Contract Development Guide
+# Token Vesting Smart Contract Development

-This guide walks you through the process of building a token vesting smart contract system using Hardhat, Solidity, and deploying it to Rootstock Testnet.
+Building a token vesting smart contract system using Hardhat, Solidity, and deploying it to Rootstock Testnet.

 ## Prerequisites